Ways to Secure your Property

 It can detect concealed presences and motions.
 For this, use microwave emission.
 You do not require direct eyesight, as the infrared detector does.

 If someone tries to cut or climb the fence, it sends out a series of messages or sets an alarm.
-Because this system causes electric shocks to intruders, it is not permitted in many countries; for example, in Europe, it may only be used in vital facilities with particular licenses.
+Because this system causes electric shocks to intruders, it is not permitted in many countries; for example, in Europe, it may only use in vital facilities with particular licenses.

 Disturbance sensors for microphone cable fences